smitius/flea-market/README.md

 ---

-## Multi-Language Support
+## Multi-Language

 The app supports multiple languages with  switching via the admin panel.
 Compiled are Swedish and English.
-Currency is a global setting you set in the site configuration panel.
+Currency as well as default language is a global setting you set in the site configuration panel.

 ### For Devs